oroinc/documentation/user_guide/admin_capabilities.rst

 ---------------

-If this capability is set to *"System"*, users with the role can see jobs started in the system, view their currrent status and their performance log from the *"Job Queue*" page.
-Link to the page is available in the *"System"* menu.
+If this capability is set to *"System"*, users with the role can see jobs started in the system, view their currrent status and their performance log from the *"Job Queue*" and *"Sheduled tasks"* pages.
+Links to these pages are available in the *"System"* menu.

 This capability is usually used by the system administrators.